The Challenge: Battle of the Exes: Reunion special

-The season concluded with the reunion special on April 4, 2012, which was hosted by Mike "The Miz" Mizanin.
-The cast members who attended the reunion were: Ty, Emily, Johnny, Camila, Dunbar, Paula, CT, Diem, Rachel, Aneesa, Robin, and Mark.
+The season concluded with the reunion special on April 4, 2012, which was hosted by Mike "The Miz" Mizanin after a seven-year-long absence from The Challenge.
+The cast members who attended the reunion were: Johnny, Camila, CT, Diem, Ty, Emily, Mark, Robin, Dunbar, Paula, Rachel and Aneesa.

 Controversy

-During this season of The Challenge, former Real World D.C. cast mates Emily Schromm and Ty Ruff were partnered together.
+During this season of The Challenge, former The Real World: D.C. cast mates Emily Schromm and Ty Ruff were partnered together.
 During the 7th episode, which aired on March 7, 2012, Schromm appeared in blackface before the entire house of cast mates by smearing her face in Nutella, mocking Ruff, who is African American, directly in front of him.
 Camila Nakagawa, originally from Spring Break Challenge, was involved in the incident as well mocking Paula Meronek, Ruff's flirtatious partner on the show.
 After the show's cast mates were all seen disturbed by Schromm's actions, Schromm would later defend herself by claiming unawareness to blackface as a result of a sheltered childhood; this claim is questionable, however, considering Schromm brought up racism before presenting herself to the rest of the cast mates in blackface, at which point Nagakawa assured her that such actions would not be racist.
 Schromm is, however, told the action is racist by Ty in the midst of taunting him, before continuing on with it.
 Despite revelation of its racist history from all the cast mates, Nakagawa is seen complaining to all the cast mates having no sense of humor and being too sensitive.
 She also stated that Ruff was just offended out of jealousy despite the fact that it was Schromm who was discontented with Ruff's flirtatious relationship with Meronek.
 After being confronted on the issue by Ruff and Aneesa Ferreira on the season's Reunion special, Schromm made a tearful apology.
 She also expressed regret for taking advice from Nakagawa, making the point that Nakagawa isn't even from America but Brazil.